riyasalmoe/ultimate-product-catalogue/readme.txt

 5. The admin area

 == Changelog ==
+= 2.1.3 =
+- Small fix for "Tags" functionality with new AJAX filtering
+- Small optimizations to return catalogue quicker after users filter the catalogue

 = 2.1.2 =
 - Beta AJAX catalogue filtering as an option
 - Number of characters in a product's "details" view description added as an option